Ancient Tech

 The Baalbek Trilithon: How Did Anyone Move an 800-Ton Stone?

-Three 800-ton blocks form a Roman temple wall in Lebanon, and a nearby quarry hides an even bigger unfinished stone.
+The Baalbek Trilithon: three 800-ton blocks form a Roman temple wall in Lebanon, and a nearby quarry hides an even bigger unfinished stone.
 Here is how movers did it.

 Damascus Steel: The Legendary Blade Metal Nobody Has Fully Reproduced